Fig and Goat Cheese Pinwheel

 9. Once they’re done baking, plate the pinwheels and sprinkle with additional thyme if desired.
 Serve them warm, and watch as your guests devour them!

 And there you have it!
-This Fig and Goat Cheese Pinwheel is not just an appetizer; it’s a conversation starter and a real treat for the senses.
-The sweet figs, creamy goat cheese, and fragrant thyme create a wonderful balance that’s sure to leave everyone wanting more.
+This Fig and Goat Cheese Pinwheel is a great warm appetizer; The sweet figs, creamy goat cheese, and fragrant thyme create a wonderful balance that’s sure to leave everyone wanting more.

 So, whether you’re entertaining guests or simply indulging yourself, these pinwheels are the perfect addition to your culinary repertoire.
 Enjoy every delightful bite!